 Yet living on less doesn’t mean economizing in every area.
 There are some things that are worth spending more on; that can be important investments to help secure your financial future.
 Here, we look at a few of them…

 Jewelry is a considerable expense, but if the circumstance warrants splashing out on it, it’s important to choose with care.
 Weddings, engagements, birthdays, and anniversaries might all occasion gold and diamonds, and if you’re going to buy them, try to find the best quality piece that you can within your budget.
 Precious metals, in particular, are considered to be a ‘safe haven’ asset, meaning that even in times of trouble, they’ll usually hold, if not increase, their value.
 Dealers monitor the price of metals to decide how abundant, or in demand they are at any particular time.
-This means that when the price is right, they can be sold for a substantial sum.
+This means that when the price is right, they can be sold to scrap gold buyers for a substantial sum.

 Like rings, necklaces, and earrings, good quality watches are often a great long-term investment.
 The best known brands may come with a sizeable price tag, but they’re prized for their longevity, which means that they can often be a more economical long-term choice than cheaper and less long-lasting alternatives.

 Their material value will also endure, with many vintage pieces expecting far more than their original value.
 Watches are also often passed down through generations, providing great back stories that will interest serious buyers.
 Brands such as Breitling, Tag Heuer and Rolex will always attract attention.
 This means that if ever find yourself short of cash, a good branded watch will always provide you with a valuable asset you can trade in or sell.